The SAM Center

-The advisors and advising staff at the SAM Center promote academic advising as a shared responsibility with the student and are committed to helping each undergraduate student
+The SAM Center promotes academic advising as a shared responsibility with the student and are committed to helping each undergraduate student

 - make a successful transition to SHSU,